maticnetwork/heimdall/server/README.md

 Steps to follow
-1. Add the Swagger Comments to the API added or updated using documention at https://goswagger.io/use/spec.html.
+1. Add the Swagger Comments to the API added or updated using documentation at https://goswagger.io/use/spec.html.
 2. Run GO111MODULE=off swagger generate spec -o ./swagger.yaml --scan-models  from the root directory.
 3. cd maticnetwork/heimdall/server
 4. Replace the Swagger.yaml file inside swagger-ui directory with the swagger.yaml newly generated in root directly in step 2